-Figure 13-2 Revenue per ARR MW paid to ARR holders compared to congestion and FTR target allocations: 2010/2011 through 2023/2024 planning periods

-ARR holders have limited options to pick source points for their ARRs.
-The holders of Stage 1A rights are limited to specific historical sources (or PJM defined replacement sources when resources retire).
-Of the stage 1A rights allocated to ARR holders, 54.9 percent were sourced within the ARR holder's zone in the 2024/2025 planning period.
-Table 13-4 shows that, for the 2024/2025 planning period, 77.6 percent of the ARR MW are based on generation inside the zone where the ARR load is located and 22.4 percent of the ARR MW are based on generation outside the zone where the ARR load is located.
-In contrast, only 17.1 percent of congestion resulted from constraints inside the zone where load is located and 82.9 percent of congestion resulted from constraints outside the zone where load is located during the first seven months of the 2024/2025 planning period.
+Figure 13-2 Revenue per ARR MW paid to ARR holders compared to congestion and FTR target allocations: 2010/2011 through 2023/2024 planning periods the 2024/2025 planning period, 77.6 percent of the ARR MW are based on generation inside the zone where the ARR load is located and 22.4 percent of the ARR MW are based on generation outside the zone where the ARR load is located.
+In contrast, only 15.3 percent of congestion resulted from constraints inside the zone where load is located and 84.7 percent of congestion resulted from constraints outside the zone where load is located during the first ten months of the 2024/2025 planning period.
 The primary source of a load zone's actual congestion is the result of transmission constraints that separate that zone from resources external to that zone, not by constraints internal to that zone.
 The congestion offset revenues per MW of internally sourced Stage 1A ARR rights are less than the revenue per MW of Stage 1A ARR rights from externally sourced resources.
 Table 13-9 shows the share of ARR revenue, by stage, for ARRs with paths that source inside or outside the zone where the load is located, for the 2024/2025 planning period.
 While 22.4 percent of all ARR MW are Stage 1A ARRs with sources outside the zone where load is located (see Table 13-4), those ARRs provide 31.1 percent of the total ARR revenues.